chrisgleissner/microservice/README.md

 This repository contains simple REST-based Java 11 microservices for Quarkus, Spring Boot, and Wildfly.

-The aim is to provide the following features for all examined services:
+The aim is to provide the following features for all services:
 * REST API for `company` and `employee` entities
 * DB schema generation
 * JWT-based Security